-1) Questions regarding the personnel:
+b) Questions regarding the personnel:

-- a) Do the individuals assigned to the project have experience on similar projects? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - c) How extensive is the applicable education and experience of the personnel designated to work on the project?
+- 1) Do the individuals assigned to the project have experience on similar projects? - 2) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - 3) How extensive is the applicable education and experience of the personnel designated to work on the project?

-2) Questions regarding the firm and subcontractor (if used):
+c) Questions regarding the firm and subcontractor (if used):

-- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided letters of reference from previous clients? - d) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?
+1) How well has the firm demonstrated experience in completing similar projects on time and within budget?

+- 2) How successful is the general history of the firm regarding timely and successful completion of projects? - 3) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?

-SEC.
-5.05 CONTRACT COST (20%)
+Sec.
+5.05 CONTRACT COST (40%)

-Overall, a minimum of 20% of the total evaluation points will be assigned to cost.
-The cost amount used for evaluation may be affected by one or more of the preferences referenced under Section 6.12.
+Overall, 40% of the total evaluation points will be assigned to cost.

+The cost amount used for evaluation may be affected by one or more of the preferences referenced under Section 6.11.